RUNNINDEAD/root/README.md

 - Install SSH
 - Install vsftpd
 - Adding Users/Groups
--

-Hope this helps with your linux experince :)
+Hope this new tool helps with your linux experince :)

 - RUNNIND34D